Jadens-arc/jadenarceneaux.com/frontend/content/posts/ai-programming.md

 Yes and no.

 When it comes to developing anything that interfaces with an unknown, like an undocumented library or an API you're not familiar with, it's really good.
 I've personally used it to debug a router API and command-line interface, and it was literally giving me commands to run on the router to figure out what was wrong with it.
-Commands that would have taken me minutes, potentially hours, to Google or years to find in the documentation.
+Commands that would have taken me minutes, potentially hours, to Google or find in the documentation.

 But can it write code?
 Can it implement features?